graeme-a-stewart/atlasgit/README.md

 case insensitive file systems (it's not proposed to use this, but it's kept for archival interest)

+`licensecheck.py` - script that can be used to check for suspicious license or copyright statements in imported code (Apache license text is ignored)

+`orderreleases.py` - takes a set of release tag files and orders them chronologically (useful for constructing the master branch)

+`pkgdiff.py` - compare two different package tag files

 `releasedate.py` - plots release dates using matplotlib

 `glogger.py`, `atutils.py`, `svnutils.py`- module files for shared functions

+---

+Other files:

 `aogt.author.metadata` - JSON file with all ATLAS SVN authors identified (particularly including those who have left ATLAS and are no longer in